POV entering photo studio through cracked door

 When something does go wrong—and it will—having a detailed contingency plan in place will keep heads cool and the machine running as smoothly as possible.

-Risk assessments and mitigation aren’t sexy (to most), and require a lot of detail-oriented communication and analysis.
+Risk assessments and mitigation aren’t sexy (to most) and require a lot of detail-oriented communication and analysis.
 But if you value your company’s reputation, secrets, and performance, they’re a critical step in every RFP.
-If a vendor’s not able and willing to answer your questions, why would you trust them with your images?
+If a vendor is not able and willing to answer your questions, why would you trust them with your images?

 If you’d like to learn more about our security standards, policies, and procedures, just ask!
 We love to spread infosec love.